hjdhjd/homebridge-unifi-protect/README.md

 - **MQTT support.** [MQTT](https://mqtt.org) support is available for those that want to [make UniFi Protect accessible to an MQTT broker](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/MQTT.md).

-- **UniFi Access integration.** For UniFi Access readers that are paired with a Protect camera on the same controller, HBUP exposes a lock accessory allowing you to unlock the door from HomeKit.
+- **UniFi Access integration.** For UniFi Access readers paired with a Protect camera on the same controller, HBUP exposes a lock accessory allowing you to unlock the door from HomeKit.
 Note: due to Protect API limitations, only unlocking is supported - locking must be done through the Access app or automatically by the Access system.
+A UniFi Access intercom's doorbell press also surfaces in HomeKit as a doorbell ring.

 - **And more...**